onzfonz/comp227/src/content/7/en/part7e.md

 Instead of directly using the WebSocket API, it is advisable to use the [Socket.io](https://socket.io/) library, which provides various **fallback** options in case the browser does not have full support for WebSockets.

-In [part 8](/part8), our topic is GraphQL, which provides a nice mechanism for notifying clients when there are changes in the backend data.

 ### Virtual DOM

 The concept of the Virtual DOM often comes up when discussing React.